onooinc-code/SoulyCorev2/UpdateTrack.md

 **Changes Made:**
 - **API `notify`**: Created a new dynamic API route that accepts a `channelId` and a message payload.
 It fetches the channel's configuration, constructs a POST request, and sends the notification to the external webhook URL.
 It also logs the outcome of the send attempt.
 - **`BroadcastManager.tsx`**: Refactored the component to fetch and display a dropdown of available webhook channels.
 Users can now select a target channel for their message.
-The component's name is now slightly misleading, as it handles both broadcasts and targeted notifications, but is kept for consistency.
 The "Send" logic now calls the new `/api/comm/notify/[channelId]` endpoint.
 ---

 ### Update #6: Add Webhook URL Configuration